Isle of Wight Guru

 It was finally automated in 1993, which is around the same time that Meatloaf was number one and the Isle of Wight got its first escalator.
 What a time to be alive, eh?

-Meanwhile, the Needles Old Battery is a National Trust site which sits in an odd position only a short (and steep) walk from the Needles Park with its glass blowing, teacup ride and 4D cinema.
+Meanwhile, the Needles Old Battery is a National Trust site in an odd position only a short (and steep) walk from the Needles Park with its glass blowing, teacup ride and 4D cinema.
 The Old Battery is a Victorian fort that was used throughout both World Wars.
 Much of the attraction is underground, so it's not one for claustrophobes.
 You might consider National Trust Membership instead of paying the entry fee.

 21. Edward Elgar's Honeymoon Spot